MLH/mlh-hackathon-organizer-guide/general-checklist.md

-There are a ton of moving parts so we made a general hackathon checklist to help you keep track of everything that needs to get done.
+There's a ton of moving parts so we made a general checklist to help you keep track of everything that needs to get done to make your hackathon a success.

 These are questions everyone on your team should be able to answer at any given time: